reindertpelsma/WireguardP2P/README.md

 ## IP of remote device
 For this setup to work the public IP of the remote device (i.e what is my IP) and public server should be both static and put in the client's wireguard configs.
 If it is not the case, you should use a DDNS service like [DuckDNS](https://www.duckdns.org/) or host your own and use this domain name instead of the IPs.
 The DDNS service is generally used when you have inbound connections, but in this case they are also useful for the remote device.

+If you use DDNS, you need to ensure a daemon is launched on the remote device (and optionally the public server if its IP is also dynamic) to ensure the DNS record stays fresh whenever a network reset/reboot occurs that usually trigger IP changes.

 ## Roaming
 If the client moves from network to network (i.e its IP update), the P2P connection will be temporarily lost.
 To ensure a stable connecition, keeping the keepalive intervals short to 10 seconds is crucial on both ends.
 If a client does move, the endpoint to the public server will update due to wireguard's roaming feature.
 The public server will record this new endpoint and send this endpoint to the remote device which will re-send a Wireguard handshake packet to the new endpoint, and as the client is also continously sending out packets every few seconds, a P2P connection will be re-established automatically.